Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Generalized Mirror Prox

-Using the same reasoning as in \cite{nesterov2015universal}, we estimate the number of oracle calls for \cref{Alg:UMP}.
-The number of oracle calls on each iteration $k$ is equal to $2i_k$.
-At the same time, $M_k=2^{i_k-2}M_{k-1}$ and, hence, $i_k = 2+ \log_2\frac{M_k}{M_{k-1}}$.
+Using the same reasoning as in \cite{nesterov2015universal}, we estimate the number of oracle calls for Algorithm \ref{Alg:UMP}.
+The number of oracle calls at each iteration $k$ is equal to $2i_k$, where by $i_k$ we mean the last value of $i_k$ at the end of the inner cycle.
+So, $M_k=2^{i_k-2}M_{k-1}$ and, hence, $i_k = 2+ \log_2\frac{M_k}{M_{k-1}}$.
 Thus, the total number of oracle calls is